tom472/mediabox/README.md

 `$ sudo apt update && sudo apt full-upgrade`

-Install all prerequisite packages and their dependencies:
+Install the prerequisite packages and their dependencies:

-`$ sudo apt install git docker docker.io python python-pip docker-compose`
+`$ sudo apt install git python python-pip`

+**Note** - Mediabox will install Docker CE as the default Docker version - if you skip this and run with older Docker versions you may have issues.

+1. Uninstall old versions: `$ sudo apt-get remove docker docker-engine docker.io` It’s OK if apt-get reports that none of these packages are installed.
+2. Install Docker CE: `$ sudo curl -fsSL https://get.docker.com/ | sh`

-Add the current user to the docker group:
+Add the current user to the docker group: (This step is shown at the end of the above script - if you did it then you do not have to do it again.)

 `$ sudo usermod -aG docker $USER`

+Install Docker-Compose

+`$ sudo pip install docker-compose

 Adjustment for the the DelugeVPN container

-`sudo /sbin/modprobe iptable_mangle`
+`$ sudo /sbin/modprobe iptable_mangle`

 Reboot your machine manually, or using the command line: